robthompson16/support-for-early-career-teachers/content/ambition-institute/year-1-instruction/spring-week-8-mentor-materials.md

 Example precise target: Teacher models the steps pupils need to take to achieve success in a process.

 - **Not doing it at all:** As you are modelling or explaining, pause at key points, e.g. after each step or chunk of explanation, and ask a question to check whether pupils understand.
-- **Doing it but needs some improvement:** s you are modelling or explaining, ask questions that target pupils' understanding of important and challenging aspects of the process or explanation.
+- **Doing it but needs some improvement:** s you are modelling or explaining, ask questions that target pupils’ understanding of important and challenging aspects of the process or explanation.
-- **Doing it well and needs some stretch:** As you are modelling or explaining, ask questions to check pupils' understanding and, for crucial aspects of the explanation or process, get a whole-class response, e.g. by using a multiple-choice question where pupils vote on their fingers or write their answers on whiteboards.
+- **Doing it well and needs some stretch:** As you are modelling or explaining, ask questions to check pupils’ understanding and, for crucial aspects of the explanation or process, get a whole-class response, e.g. by using a multiple-choice question where pupils vote on their fingers or write their answers on whiteboards.

 {/details}